 G3D Mark Benchmark for GPU for World of Warcraft

-The following table should help indicate where your selected GPU stands in terms of performance.
+The following table should help indicate where your selected GPU stands regarding performance.
 The results were taken from G3D Benchmark.

 AMD Radeon RX 560 | 3636 | 2017 | Official MINIMUM Requirements for WOW SHADOWLANDS – Great for Medium preset on 1080p @60 FPS |